developer0hye/PyTorch-Deformable-Convolution-v2/README.md

 # Experiment

-You can simply reproduce the results of the my experiment on Google Colab.
+You can simply reproduce the results of my experiment on Google Colab.

 Refer to experiment.ipynb!